apache/reef/tang/README.md

 Distributed dependency injection
 --------------------------------
 In Tang, distributed injection is performed by writing Tang's current state out to configuration files, shipping them to remote machines, and using the configuration file to instantiate an identical Tang instance on the remote machine.
 Two methods support such use cases.
 The first is part of the Configuration API, and writes a well-formed configuration file to an output stream.
-Its method signature is self explanatory:
+Its method signature is self-explanatory:

 ```java
 public void writeConfigurationFile(OutputStream s)